Varadiell/alyra-carbonthink/backend/doc/index.md

 error InactiveProject()
 ```

-Emitted when an action is attempted on an inactive project.
+Emitted when an action is attempted on an inactive project (status: "canceled", "completed").

 ### InvalidMetadata